washrafayoub/easy-web-app/examples/io/README.md

 2. run `npm install`
 3. in this directory simply run: `node index.js`

+Hint: Drag y-Axis to scale the graph!
+Click in the upper section and dragging up or down modify the maximum -- click and drag the lower part axis modifies the minimum.

 # More complex example
 This is my Arduino controller GUI: